Placement process and employment procedures

 General Practice Supervision Australia (GPSA) has useful resources for supervisors and practices about the NTCER, including an employment contract template.
 ADF registrars remain employees of their ADF service branch (Army, Navy or Air Force) and do not enter into an employment agreement with the practice.
 A secondment agreement must exist between the practice, the registrar and the ADF service.
 Further information can be found in the ADF Guide.

-Completing the RACGP placement agreement
+RACGP placement agreement

-Before each general practice training term, you and your registrar will complete the RACGP placement agreement.
-We’ll send this to you before the placement starts.
+Before each general practice training term, both you and the registrar must agree to and sign the RACGP placement agreement before the term begins.
+We will send this to you before the placement starts.
+The placement agreement includes details of the placement, employment, supervision, education and training.

 Applying for a Medicare provider number